OgaPrecious/Retail-Profitability-and-Performance-Analysis/README.md

 There is a wide performance gap, indicating the need to eliminate or improve underperforming products.

 ---
+# Page 3 Actionable Insights and Opportunities
+*Screenshot*
+![Actional Insights Dashboard](https://github.com/OgaPrecious/Retail-Profitability-and-Performance-Analysis/blob/main/Actionable%20Insights.png)
 ### 🧩 12.
 How Is Profit Distributed Across Sub-Categories?

-*Screenshot*
-![Actional Insights Dashboard](https://github.com/OgaPrecious/Retail-Profitability-and-Performance-Analysis/blob/main/Actionable%20Insights.png)

 Profit is unevenly distributed across sub-categories, with a few dominating while others contribute minimally.